vectordotdev/content-old/posts/Error-Handling-Patterns-in-Expressjs.md

 # Error Handling Patterns in Express.js

-Building an application isn't just about writing code that just works.
-It's about making your program run flawlessly so that it behaves well when unexpected conditions are encountered.
-There are at large two types of errors in JavaScript: programmer errors and genuine real-time errors.
-The programmer errors are fixable during development whereas real-time, operational errors are not predictable.
-You need an efficient error handling mechanism that should keep your Node server stable regardless of the type of errors that are thrown at it.
+Building an application isn't just about writing code that works.
+It's about making your program run flawlessly, so it behaves well when you encounter unexpected conditions.
+There are at large two types of errors in JavaScript: programmer errors and real-time errors.
+The programmer errors are fixable during development, while real-time, operational errors are not predictable.
+You need an efficient error handling mechanism that keeps your Node server stable regardless of its type.

 The objective of this tutorial is to teach you different ways that you can handle JavaScript errors for your Express server.